History of Flamingo International Airport

-The new airport, named “FLAMINGO AIRPORT,” was put into service in 1945.
+The new airport, named “FLAMINGO AIRPORT,” became operational in 1945.
 This was a great improvement.
 It had a small terminal building which was perfectly suitable for the number of passengers in those days.
 This airport terminal remained in service until the middle of 1976.

 Construction works for a new runway started in the last months of 1953 and was completed in 1955.
-The small terminal building was expanded with a terrace where baggage could be delivered.
+An expandsion of the terminal building took place with a terrace where baggage could be delivered.
 The runway was lengthened and widened next, in fact, for a number of times.
 In 1960, the runway had a length of 1430 meters and width of 30 meters.
 Hotels and interested parties abroad kept insisting on an important lengthening of the runway for charter flights from the USA, which had to be carried out by DC8 and B707 types of planes.
 In 1970, the runway had a length of 1750 meters and a width of 30 meters.
 Consequently a DC9 could at last land and take-off fully loaded.

 On June 7, 1974 public tendering took place for the construction of a new terminal building.
 This building became operational in 1976.
 Meanwhile hotels and foreign investors kept insisting on the construction of a longer runway.
-This was a firm requirement before more hotels could be built.
+This was a firm requirement for the building of more hotels.

 A runway with a length of 2400 meters and a width of 45 meters was inaugurated in 1980 and the first flight Bonaire-Miami took place on April 19, 1980.
 In October, 2000, the runway was expanded to the length of 2880 meters.
-The current runway is long enough for flights with maximum take off weight to Europe.
+The current runway is long enough for flights with the required maximum take off weight to reach Europe.
 In 2002, KLM started flights to Peru and later to Ecuador with a fuel-stop in Bonaire.
-In the last years, the facilities of the airport have been upgraded and expanded.
+In the recent years, the facilities of the airport have been upgraded and expanded.
 A new departure hall was constructed together with a new wide body platform and a fuel farm.
-Today, Flamingo Airport offers full services and is a destination for many tourist flights.
+Today, Flamingo International Airport offers the required services as an international airport and is a destination for many tourist flights.